marwantarek01/AWS-TF-2tierApp/README.md

     }
     ```
 ## rds
- This module creates Amazon RDS in a primary-standby setup.
+ This module creates Amazon RDS in a primary-standby setup, I addition to the specified number of read replicas.

 - Inputs